dimtsap/MSolve.IGA/README.md

 3. Extract the ZIP file to the folder of choice.

-4. Double click on **MSolve.IGA.sln** file to open the code with Visual Studio
+4. Double click on **MGroup.IGA.sln** file to open the code with Visual Studio